January 20, 2022

 Getting a COVID-19 vaccine is still the best way to prevent infection.
 But for patients who are too sick to get vaccinated or too immunocompromised to benefit much from vaccination, there may be an alternative.

 AstraZeneca manufactures some monoclonal antibodies now called Evusheld, which is a combination of cilgavimab and tixagevimab.
-It has demonstrated some limited efficacy against omicron, and was granted EUA status by the FDA, so it could be used for “pre-exposure” in some high-risk cancer patients.
+It has demonstrated some limited efficacy against omicron and was granted EUA status by the FDA, so it could be used for “pre-exposure” in some high-risk cancer patients.
+It is not authorized for treatment or post-exposure prophylaxis, and patients must meet specific criteria outlined by the FDA to be eligible for Evusheld.

 How can patients obtain these medications?

-Many of these drugs are in very short supply right now, and they have very strict eligibility guidelines.
+Supply of these drugs varies, and they have very strict eligibility guidelines.

-At a bare minimum, for instance, to qualify for Pfizer’s paxlovid, cancer patients must:
+At a bare minimum, for instance, to qualify for Paxlovid, cancer patients must:

 - have a confirmed case of COVID-19